-Renich, Bruce BA (Sec.Edn.), DipBible&Min, MA (Intercultural Studies), EdD Dean of Associate School Services
+BA (Sec.Edn.), DipBible&Min, MA (Intercultural Studies), EdD DEAN OF ASSOCIATE SCHOOL SERVICES

 Bruce, from the USA, graduated from Moody Bible Institute in 1968.
-After completing his BA at Trinity College, Deerfield, Illinois Bruce came to PNG from 1973 to 1995, first as a missionary with SSEC in ESP, then to CLTC as a faculty member, Dean of Studies, Vice Principal, then Principal (1991-1995).
-On returning to USA he completed an MA at Wheaton College Graduate School, and then proceeded to do his Doctorate of Adult Education at Northern Illinois University, graduating in 2007.
-He served as the Impact Ministries Pastor (local and overseas mission) at his home church from 2005-2010.
-He and his wife Retta returned to a CLTC faculty position in 2011.
+After completing his BA at Trinity College, Deerfield, Illinois Bruce came to PNG from 1973 to 1995, first as a missionary with SSEC in ESP, then to CLTC as a faculty member, Dean of Studies, Vice Principal, then Principal (1991-1995).On returning to USA he completed an MA at Wheaton College Graduate School and Doctor of Adult Education at Northern Illinois University,.
+He and his wife Retta returned to CLTC in 2011.